Causes of and Treatment for Carpal Tunnel Syndrome

 When to consult your physician

-In order not to confuse the symptoms of carpal tunnel syndrome with the symptoms of arthritis (osteoarthritis) consult your physician when you experience the following symptoms:
+It’s important not to confuse the symptoms of carpal tunnel syndrome with the symptoms of arthritis (osteoarthritis).
+Talk to your doctor if you experience the following symptoms:

 - Constant pain which increases, even though you stretch out the wrists to try and relieve the pain.